 Philosophy is an invitation toward a complete and profound state of Unknowing, Confusion, Bewilderment, Fascination and Awe: all of which lead the human being towards a humble awareness of the untapped vastness and potential of the Human Spirit, and Creativity.

 Philosophy is the ultimate art of self-romance.
-It is perfecting the art of the Examined Life.
+It is perfecting the art of the Examined Life regardless of how painful and troubling the examined life may be.

 Philosophy’s first task is to make the human being a devoted pupil of Love and slowly guide him or her towards Wisdom.

 Those who are rejected by Philosophy’s Love depart with joyous memories of their exciting initiation into the bosom of Philosophy’s Love as well as the sorrowful memories of being kept outside of Philosophy’s Gate that lead to Wisdom.
-The few who have been deemed worthy of Philosophy’s Love and have been knighted by her become the mad and the intoxicated sages who embody Philosophy’s Love and Wisdom.
-Through them does philosophy come to Life.
+The few who have been deemed worthy of Philosophy’s Love and have been knighted by her Wisdom become the mad and the intoxicated sages who embody Philosophy’s Love and Wisdom.
+Through them does philosophy come to Life and the daring journey into the exotic mysteries of existence begin.